dvlab-research/ControlNeXt/README.md

 - **ControlNeXt-SDXL** [ [Link](ControlNeXt-SDXL) ] : Controllable image generation.
 Our model is built upon [Stable Diffusion XL ](stabilityai/stable-diffusion-xl-base-1.0).
 Fewer trainable parameters, faster convergence, improved efficiency, and can be integrated with LoRA.

 - **ControlNeXt-SVD-v2** [ [Link](ControlNeXt-SVD-v2) ] :  Generate the video controlled by the sequence of human poses.
-In the v2 version, we implement several improvements: a higher-quality collected training dataset, larger training and inference batch frames, higher generation resolution, enhanced human-related video generation through pretraining, and pose alignment for inference to improve overall performance.
+In the v2 version, we implement several improvements: a higher-quality collected training dataset, larger training and inference batch frames, higher generation resolution, enhanced human-related video generation through continual training, and pose alignment for inference to improve overall performance.

 - **ControlNeXt-SVD** [ [Link](ControlNeXt-SVD) ] :  Generate the video controlled by the sequence of human poses.
 This can be seen as an attempt to replicate the implementation of [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).
 However, our model is built upon [Stable Video Diffusion](https://stability.ai/stable-video), employing a more concise architecture.